 Wind through the lively, colorful Caminato in La Boca, where it is said that tango originated in the brothels, and don't forget to stop by the Museum of Bellas Artes along the way.

-Visit about the Argentine training ship and naval museum, the Fragata Escuela Presidente Sarmiento, in Puerto Madero, Buenos Aires' renovated old port.
+Visit about the Argentine training ship and naval museum, the Fragata Escuela Presidente Sarmiento, in Puerto Madero, a renovated old port in the business district.

 Pay your tribute to the Recoleta Cemetery, where you will find numerous huge monuments made of white marble, dark granite, and lustrous bronze along with the several notable Argentines including Evita Peron, a number of past presidents, sports stars, writers, and more.